nodox/fullstack-bootcamp/chapter-0-setup-a-development-environment.md

 ## Windows Only: Install Linux
 For windows users we are going to need to run a different operating system called linux on our computers.
 Linux is a free software.

 Lets download the a version of the linux operating systems called `Ubuntu` from this [page](https://www.ubuntu.com/downloads/desktop).
 You will see a `ubuntu.16.X.X-desktop-amdXX.iso` file somewhere in your downloads folder.
+We're going to use this in just a bit.

 Download the virtualization software Virtualbox from this [page](https://virtualbox.org/wiki/Downloads).